Reyzenello/Reyzenello/README.md

 - Delivered workshops on Prompt Engineering, LLM building, and model fine-tuning, mentoring teams on AI technologies.
 - Collaborated with global AI leaders and participated in high-profile workshops, including Accenture Quantum Security.
 - Implemented automated AI agents, enhancing security through advanced threat categorization and incident triage.
+- Supported open-source communities on LLM by suggesting the usage of the last enhancements released on Arxiv (ex.Eureka Labs, lucidrains, Agora).

 ## 📫 How to Reach Me